 If you’re like me, sometimes it’s nice to have a refreshing cocktail on a hot Florida day than a beer or a wine.
 There are a number of tasty cocktails available now throughout the table-service restaurants in Magic Kingdom, here are our favorites:

-- Golden Haze Margarita – The only margarita anywhere currently in Magic Kingdom, this Skipper Canteen drink is tasty, especially for fans of a little bit of spice.
+- Sunset Margarita – The only margarita anywhere currently in Magic Kingdom, this Skipper Canteen drink is tasty, especially for fans of a little bit of spice.

 - Gold Rush – What’s better than bourbon, lemon juice, and honey?
 This Liberty Tree Tavern featured cocktail is a fan favorite!